seung-lab/fill_voids/README.md

 ### Binary Version Improvements

-1. **Lower Memory:** Skip the allocating and painting steps by walking along each side of the image and adding newly encountered voids as seed points to the stack.
+It would be possible to skip the allocating and painting steps by walking along each side of the image and adding newly encountered voids as seed points to the stack.
 This reduces the memory usage to near zero.
-2. **Faster Execution:** Use a scanline algorithm, which will take advantage of the memory layout and streaming capabilities of modern computers.

 ### Multi-Label Improvements